 Pro Tip: There is one exception.
 If you or a loved one has immediate health issues and the policy has a death benefit, this type of life insurance policy could ease the burden on your family.

 Planning For Retirement

-I tell my clients “If you fail to plan, then you plan to fail.”
-This may sound harsh, but I’ve seen it happen over and over.
+Casey tells his clients, “If you fail to plan, then you plan to fail.”
+This may sound harsh, but he says he’s seen it happen over and over.
 If there are shortfalls in retirement savings, the earlier we know them, the better.
-A well-thought-out plan helps determine what levers we need to adjust if anyone gets off track.
+A well-thought-out plan helps determine what levers need to be adjusted if anyone gets off track.

-My final piece of advice: Never work with an advisor who does not understand your goals and is not keeping track of whether those goals are being met.
-Just like you wouldn’t let a doctor cut you open without an MRI or CT Scan, don’t entrust your financial future to an advisor who hasn’t built a financial plan with your goals at its center.
+His final piece of advice: Never work with an advisor who does not understand your goals and is not keeping track of whether those goals are being met.
+Just like you wouldn’t let a doctor cut you open without an MRI or CT scan, don’t entrust your financial future to an advisor who hasn’t built a financial plan with your goals at its center.